Time to emigrate – what next?

 1. Consider all the financials

-Of course, currency is incredibly important in any emigration, but you will also need to plan your overall budget for both the actual emigration and the costs of living in your new country.
+Of course, the currency is incredibly important in any emigration, but you will also need to plan your overall budget for both the actual emigration and the costs of living in your new country.
 This will include everything from the cost of your visa (for a long-haul move) the cost of your property, the cost of relocating all your goods to the new property and the cost of living in the new country.

 You will also need to consider any tax issues, both in the country you are leaving and your new home country.
-In many of the most popular emigration countries there is a double taxation agreement set up between countries, which means that you do not need to pay tax on the same money in both countries.
+In many of the most popular emigration countries, there is a double taxation agreement set up between countries, which means that you do not need to pay tax on the same money in both countries.
 But it’s really important to make sure you look into this in advance to ensure you do not end up with any surprise bills (especially after a significant property purchase).

 2. Do you need a visa?